 Government bonds are valued at market value i.e. based on quoted prices.
 These bonds are regularly traded and hence their prices are easily obtained.
-These prices are obtained from the custodians.
+These prices are obtained from the investment managers.
 However, where these are not considered current, a tradable quote from a broker is sought.
 Most of the corporate bonds are of very high quality i.e. BBB rating and above.
 These bonds are regularly traded and hence their prices are easily obtained.
-Similar to the government bonds, these are valued at market value, based on the quoted prices provided by the custodians.
-Similar to government bonds, where prices from custodians are deemed not to be fresh, a tradable quote from a broker is sought.
+Similar to the government bonds, these are valued at market value, based on the quoted prices provided by the investment managers.
+Similar to government bonds, where prices from investment managers are deemed not to be fresh, a tradable quote from a broker is sought.

 Equity and investments funds held by Lloyd's are mainly listed and hence their prices are readily available.
-These are valued at market value based on the quoted prices provided by custodians.
+These are valued at market value based on the quoted prices provided by investment managers.

-Information of the valuation of investments for the purposes of the financial statements may be found on pages 57 to 58 of the Lloyd's Annual Report 2023.
+Information of the valuation of investments for the purposes of the financial statements may be found on pages 59 to 60 of the Lloyd's Annual Report 2024.
 There are no material differences in the valuation of investments for Solvency II and UK GAAP.
 However, the allocation of accrued interest has been included within the relevant investment assets rather than in 'Any other assets'.